ankitml/SimpleCloud/README.md

 Understand that any contents you currently have on the storage disk will be unretrievable after this step.
 If there's one command on GNU/Linux that doesn't care about your feelings, it's dd.

 `# dd if=/dev/zero of=/dev/sda bs=10M status=progress`<br />
-`2621440000 bytes (2.6 GB, 2.4 GiB) copied, 11.0281 s, 238 MB/s` => this line gets updated
+`2621440000 bytes (2.6 GB, 2.4 GiB) copied, 11.0281 s, 238 MB/s` => this line gets updated<br />
+`95387+0 records in`
+`95386+0 records out`<br />
+`1000204886016 bytes (1.0 TB, 932 GiB) copied, 6244.26 s, 160 MB/s`

 This will read a stream of bytes containing only 0's into the storage drive.
 Again, please make sure to use the correct drive path.
-This process takes a long time for a 1TB drive.
+This process takes a long time for a 1TB drive (in our case 6244 seconds, which is about 1h 45m).
 The bs=10M specifies that it should read 10 Megabyte blocks at a time and write them to the drive, which speeds things up at the expense of RAM.
 If you're serious about your security you can use of=/dev/urandom or even /dev/random instead, which read pseudo-random bytes instead of just zeros, but in turn it takes quite a while longer.

 ### Encrypt the storage
 (If you want, you can use this steps without root permissions by using the command `chown <your username> /dev/sda`)